-Here’s a look at some of the technology we employ at Clear Lake Dental Care.
+Here’s a look at some of the technology we employ at Clear Lake Dental Care:

 we’ve switched to digital x-ray systems.
-Rather than conventional film being exposed by the x-rays, our digital x-ray systems use a sensor that the patient bites down upon.
-The sensor transfers the image directly into our computer system where it is instantly available to the dentist or hygienist at your chair.
+Instead of conventional films our digital x-ray systems use a sensor that the patient bites down on while the sensor transfers the image directly into our computer system where it is instantly available to the dentist or hygienist at your chair.

 Digital x-rays have many benefits for our patients:

 - Far less radiation — Digital x-rays use about 90 percent less radiation compared to conventional film x-rays.

 - Higher quality images — Film x-rays were always constrained by the size of the film.
 Digital x-rays can be enlarged without losing resolution, making for a better, more precise view of the tooth’s structure.

 - Transferring x-rays — If we need a second opinion or need to send your x-rays to a specialist we can transfer it with a click of the mouse.

 - Environmentally friendly — Because there is no film involved, there aren’t any chemicals to dispose of.
 Plus, paper storage of x-rays is non-existent.